bma-code/BD-Polaris-CTF3-Codesight-Lab/README.md

 6. Add your Access Token (saved from Lab#2, or create a new one)
 7. Test Connection and Save Settings once successful
 8. Under the Status menu on the bottom left side, click "Products and Licenses"
-9. We have installed connectivity to Polaris, but there are 2 ways to run scans.
-You can scan as you code with Rapid Scan Static, and a full scan with Polaris.
-Click "Install" next to the "Code Analysis (Rapid Scan Stactic) under the Polaris option.
+9. We have installed connectivity to Polaris, but there are 2 ways to run scans from Visual Studio.
+You can scan as you code with Rapid Scan Static which we will do as part of this lab.
+You can also run a full scan with Polaris which will be part 2, an optional addition to this lab.
+For now, Click "Install" next to the "Code Analysis (Rapid Scan Static) under the Polaris option.

 ## SCAN AS YOU CODE
 ![](https://img.shields.io/badge/steps-blueviolet?style=for-the-badge)
 1. Under the Local View on the left menu, click the gear cog to open scan settings
-2. Click the [ + ] button to add scan types within the Code Sight Scan Configurations, and choose Polaris
-3. Use defaults, but change "Server Projects" and set to use the application you setup in Polaris during previous Labs and click Apply
-4. Click the [ + ] button once again and choose Rapid Scan Static and click Apply
+2. Click the [ + ] button and choose Rapid Scan Static and click Apply
-5. Under the Local View on the left menu, lets change this from Manual Scan to Automatic Scan
+3. Under the Local View on the left menu, lets change this from Manual Scan to Automatic Scan
-6. In the File Explorer at the Top Left menu icon, open src/main/java > SqlInjection.java
+4. In the File Explorer at the Top Left menu icon, open src/main/java > SqlInjection.java
-7. Click on your Code Sight extension, and click on the vulnerability
+5. Click on your Code Sight extension, and click on the vulnerability.
+A detailed explanation will appear with an explanation of what’s wrong and guidance on how to correct the issue.
-8. Comment out the "Bad Code" and Uncomment out the "Fixed Code" and save your work.
+6. Comment out the "Bad Code" and Uncomment out the "Fixed Code" and save your work.
+See the vulnerability disappear.
+7. Open the HardCodedCredentials.java file and click back into the Code Sight extension.
+Notice you have some vulnerabilities.
+Find the “secret” token and complete part 1 of this lab.

+## PART TWO (OPTIONAL)
 ## FULL POLARIS SCAN
 ![](https://img.shields.io/badge/steps-blueviolet?style=for-the-badge)
 1. Under the Local View on the left menu, lets change the Automatic Scan mode back to Manual Scan
+2. Click the [ + ] button to add scan types within the Code Sight Scan Configurations, and choose Polaris
+3. Use defaults, but change "Server Projects" and set to use the application you setup in Polaris during previous Labs and click Apply
-2. The Play or Run button located to the right of the Local View menu should reappear, lets click this and choose Polaris from the options
+4. The Play or Run button located to the right of the Local View menu should reappear, lets click this and choose Polaris from the options
-3. Once the scan is complete, and the results appear that will conclude Lab #3
+5. Once the scan is complete, and the results will appear concluding how to run a full scan with Code Sight.

 # Congratulations